rapid7/insightconnect-plugins/openphish/help.md

 # Description

 [OpenPhish](http://openphish.com) is a fully automated self-contained platform for phishing intelligence.
 It identifies phishing sites and performs intelligence analysis in real time without human intervention and without using any external resources, such as blacklists.
+Using the OpenPhish plugin for Rapid7 InsightConnect within an automation workflow can help aid in phishing investigations with minimal effort.

 # Key Features

 * Investigate suspicous URLs
+* Aid phishing investigations

 # Requirements